ivaano/NsxLibraryManager/README.md

 ## Requirements
 - dotnet 8.0
+- a recent browser (didn't worked on Edge 13)
 - prod.keys

 ## Install
 - Download the latest release
-- Extract the zip file
+- Extract the zip/gz file
 - Open `appsettings.json` and customize it to your needs:
   - `TitleDatabase`: Path where the db file is going to be stored, this is required and must end with `.db`. **Use a fast drive for this file, like a NVMe**.
   - `LibraryPath`: Path to your library.